Pigouvian tax: Criticisms

+Theoretical problem

+In his 2011 paper, "The Problem of Social Cost: What Problem?
+A Critique of the Reasoning of A.C.
+Pigou and R.H.
+Coase", Harold Demsetz provided two main theoretical objections, one of which was many years old, and one of which is new.
+He argued that both Pigou and Coase were theoretically incorrect to assume that there is a divergence between the social and private marginal product.
+He showed that property rights are exogenous to the market system.
+The market achieves the efficient outcome given property rights assignment (this was first pointed out by Frank Knight in 1924).
+Second, he showed that positive transaction costs are just like any other cost.
+To separate these out to justify a disharmony or divergence between social and private marginal product is theoretically incorrect.

 Measurement problem

 Arthur Pigou said: "It must be confessed, however, that we seldom know enough to decide in what fields and to what extent the State, on account of [the gaps between private and public costs] could interfere with individual choice."
-In other words, the economist's blackboard "model" assumes knowledge we don't possess it's a model with assumed "givens" which are in fact not given to anyone.
-Friedrich Hayek would argue that this is knowledge which could not be provided as a "given" by any "method" yet discovered, due to insuperable cognitive limits.
+In other words, the economist's blackboard "model" assumes knowledge we do not possess – it is a model with assumed "givens" which are in fact not given to anyone.

 William Baumol as well as Polodoo (2008) have argued that it is extraordinarily difficult to measure the social costs of any externality, especially because many costs are psychological and individual.
 Even if a measurement of the psychological effect of some externality did exist, it would be impossible to collect that data for all individuals affected and then find the optimum output level.
 Since it is not possible to find the optimum output level, it is not possible to find the optimum Pigouvian tax level to achieve that optimum.
 In the end, Baumol argues that the best solution is to set a minimum standard of acceptability for negative externalities and create tax systems to achieve those minimum standards.
 Baumol points out that government committees have a tradition of agreeing on minimum standards, so the practicality of this solution is reasonable.

-Peter Boettke brings forth that "The Pigouvian remedy was to bring marginal private costs (subjectively understood) into line with marginal social costs (objectively understood).
-The problem, James M. Buchanan pointed out, was that the analyst had to specify the conditions under which objectively measurable costs could be ascertained by economic and policy actors.
-In general competitive equilibrium, there are also no deviations between marginal private costs and marginal social costs.
-In other words, Buchanan (like Ronald Coase) pointed out that Pigouvian tax remedies are either possible and redundant or impossible to set because the conditions presupposed for their establishment either eliminate their necessity or (if absent) preclude their enactment."
-In other words, "Karen I. Vaughn has pointed out the dilemma involved in this situation.
-To calculate the appropriate corrective tax, the policymaker must know the equilibrium price; yet the situation demanding correction implies a disequilibrium situation."